Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 - A woman should be referred to a specialist DA service for advice and support.
 The HO should act on the recommendations of any specialist advisor in relation to safe accommodation options.

-- MH are contractually obliged to report cases of DA to the HO asylum support team leader who will refer the case to the HO safeguarding team.
+- MH have to report cases of DA to the HO asylum support team leader who will refer the case to the HO safeguarding team.

 - A change in circumstances form may need to be completed to update the asylum support record, particularly of a new address

-If a survivor is eligible for, but not on, asylum support, it is possible to request she is provided with asylum support immediately, whether through refuge or s98/IA.
-We are aware that many advice workers go directly to the RIAV team (RoutingIAValidation@homeoffice.gov.uk) to request IA, copying in the Asylum Safeguarding Hub (asylumsafeguarding@homeoffice.gov.uk).
+If a survivor is eligible for, but not on asylum support, it is possible to request she is provided with asylum support immediately, whether through refuge or s98 (initial accommodation).
+We are aware that many advice workers go directly to the RIAV team (RoutingIAValidation@homeoffice.gov.uk) to request initial accommodation, copying in the ASH (asylumsafeguarding@homeoffice.gov.uk).
 Put as much detail in this email as possible.
-You can also contact MH for help making the application.
+Alternatively, you can also contact MH for help making the application.

 There are additional principles and actions that HO caseworkers must consider and undertake when a report of DA is received from a woman who is not accommodated at the time by the HO, but is eligible for asylum support.
 The statutory test used to determine destitution for s95 and s4 remains the same (see Factsheet 5).